-3.2 Puzzles with any number of cycles
+3.2 Puzzles with Any Number of Cycles

 Let us generalize the (a, b)-puzzle to larger numbers of cycles.
 (As far as the authors know, there are commercial products that have 2, 3, 4, and 6 cycles.)
-We say that two cycles are properly interconnected if they share exactly one vertex, of if they share exactly two vertices which are consecutive in both cycles.
+We say that two cycles are properly interconnected if they share exactly one vertex, or if they share exactly two vertices which are consecutive in both cycles.
 Note that all 1-connected and 2-connected (a, b)-puzzles consist of two properly interconnected cycles.
-Given a set of cycles C in a graph G = (V, E), let us define the interconnection graph $\hat{G} = (C, \hat{E})$, where there is an (undirected) edge between two cycles of C if and only if they are properly interconnected.
+Given a set of cycles C in a graph G = (V, E), let us define the interconnection graph $\hat{G} = (C, \hat{E})$ , where there is an (undirected) edge between two cycles of C if and only if they are properly interconnected.

-Let us assume |V| > 6 (to avoid special configurations of small size, which can be analyzed by hand), and let C consist of k cycles of lengths n_1, n_2, \ldots, n_k , respectively.
-We say that C induces a generalized (n_1, n_2, \ldots, n_k) -puzzle on V if there is a subset $C' \subseteq C$ such that:
+Let us assume |V| > 6 (to avoid special configurations of small size, which can be analyzed by hand), and let C consist of k cycles of lengths $n_1, n_2, ..., n_k$ , respectively.
+We say that C induces a generalized $(n_1, n_2, ..., n_k)$ -puzzle on V if there is a subset $C' \subseteq C$ such that:

-- (1) \mathcal{C}' contains at least two cycles; - (2) the induced subgraph $\hat{G}[\mathcal{C}']$ is connected; - (3) each vertex of G is contained in at least one cycle in \mathcal{C}' .
+- (1) C' contains at least two cycles; - (2) the induced subgraph $\hat{G}[C']$ is connected; - (3) each vertex of G is contained in at least one cycle in C'.

 When we fix such a subset C', the cycles in C' are called relevant cycles, and the vertices of G that are shared by two properly interconnected relevant cycles are called relevant vertices for those cycles.
-See Fig. 4 for an example of a generalized puzzle.
+See Fig. 5 for an example of a generalized puzzle.